 “It all kinda seemed like bullshit to me,” said Cunningham.
 “The last thing I need right now is some douchebag with a ukulele telling me that I’m less of a feminist because I don’t want my boyfriend to fuck other people.
 He says he’s bisexual but I heard it was just one kiss during freshman year — that doesn’t count.”

 Sensing he was losing the interest of his captive audience, Walcott, who moonlights as a self-described ‘yogi,’ suggested a group breathing exercise.

-“Let’s all just take a minute to breath deeply in through the nose . . . and out through the mouth . . . while we envision a world without the tyranny of the patriarchy,” said Walcott soothingly.
+“Let’s all just take a minute to breathe deeply in through the nose . . . and out through the mouth . . . while we envision a world without the tyranny of the patriarchy,” said Walcott soothingly.
 “Follow my lead.”

 Photo by Jirka Matousek.